-Figure 3: The KNPS as viewed from the Duynefontein residential area residential area to the south, the Koeberg Nature Reserve to the north, south and east.
+Figure 3: The KNPS as viewed from the Duynefontein residential area

 The vegetation of the area consists of low coastal shrub (Cape Dune Strandveld and Atlantis Fynbos), typical of much of the West Coast region (Figure 3).
 The KNPS is located within the Koeberg Nature Reserve, a 3 000 ha reserve managed by the Koeberg Managing Authority.
 The Atlantic Ocean forms the western boundary of the KNPS.